 On the transactional side, the group seeks to limit a client’s exposure to the risks inherent in construction projects.
 Dilworth Paxson’s construction lawyers have a variety of transactional construction experience which can be applied when negotiating contracts.

 Dilworth Paxson's Environmental practice covers a wide range of areas to meet the ever-expanding impact of environmental law.
 Our lawyers represent clients in:

-- Advising clients on environmental compliance and due diligence issues
+- Advising clients on sustainability principles and environmental compliance and due diligence issues.

 Ensuring environmental compliance is particularly important to manage the client’s bottom line to minimize exposure to aggressive enforcement of environmental laws, including at times imposition of criminal penalties.
 The group works closely with clients to identify compliance issues and determine the most efficient way to properly resolve those issues.